xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

     ETag: "578681fe-264"
     Accept-Ranges: bytes

-The single rule we added via the `modsecurity_rules` directive will deny requests that have the word `test` inside a GET or POST argument.
-We can see this in action by changing our curl test:
+The single rule added via the `modsecurity_rules` directive will deny requests that have the word `test` inside a GET or POST argument.
+This can be seen by changing the curl test:

 .. code::